 - For additional information, please contact the Codes Enforcement Department at 423-989-5711 or email email@example.com.

 - Additional updates regarding meeting schedules will be posted here as they become available.

 Parks and Recreation

-- The golf course at Steele Creek Park remains open, however cart rentals are suspended, and no more than one guest at a time is permitted inside the pro shop.
+- The golf course at Steele Creek Park remains open.
+Golf cart rentals are limited to one player per cart, and cleaning supplies are provided to sanitize carts prior to play.
+We ask that no more than one guest at a time be inside the pro shop.

 - City fixed route buses, paratransit, and job access services are currently running on regular schedule and all fees have been waived.
 In order to adhere to CDC guidelines, no more than 10 riders will be permitted on any transit vehicle at one time.
 Enhanced cleaning and sanitizing procedures are being employed to keep vehicles as safe as possible.

 The Centers for Disease Control and Prevention (CDC) is responding to an outbreak of respiratory disease caused by a novel (new) coronavirus that was first detected in China and which has now been detected in more than 100 locations internationally, including in the United States.
 The virus has been named “SARS-CoV-2” and the disease it causes has been named “coronavirus disease 2019,” abbreviated COVID-19.

 For the latest information about COVID-19, please visit the following resources: